minejournal/starter-blog/content/blog/2019-12-16-japanese-memory-collection.md

 She felt like a long distant friend, the one you can only meet in anonymous places, away from the pains of high society and poshy art markets.

-The whiskey was excelent, the music superb, the atmosphere similar to the one of a newly renovated purgatory or of a incredible musical limbo: the rest of the city was outcasted, silenced, covered in heavy rain..
+The whiskey was excelent, the music superb, the atmosphere similar to the one of a newly renovated purgatory or of a incredible musical limbo: the rest of the city was outcasted, silenced, covered in heavy rain.

 The other guy did not stop smoking nor sharing friendly yet silent remarks with his good friend the bassist.